 “What does bother me is that my name is now attached to something that affects more children than pro athletes.
 I was in my 30s and playing major league ball for nearly a dozen years before needing the operation.
 Today, 57 percent of all Tommy John surgeries are done on kids between 15 and 19 years old.
 One in seven of those kids will never fully recover.”

-If it seems strange to hear Tommy John refer to himself in the third person as it relates to his legacy, take it on a case by case basis.
+If it seems strange to hear Tommy John refer to himself in the third person, especially as it relates to his legacy, take it on a case by case basis.

 Who else wore No. 25 in SoCal sports history?